anzah1/git-beginner-workshop/README.md

 git add your_name
 ```

-- If you run `git status` again, file is no longer in list of untracked files
+- If you run `git status` again, file is no longer in list of untracked files,

-- If ran `git status` file is now in list of files to be commited
+  it's in list of files to be committed

 - `git add` can be run multiple times in order to add more files into a commit